 Lately, more and more voice problems sufferers are coming to

-me with the most, seem to be, common diagnoses; Such as acid reflux negatively affecting vocal cords, and also (by osmosis) affecting voice performance, which, in turn, often leads to muscle tension dysphonia disorder, as well as any other voice disorders.
+me with the most, seem to be, common diagnoses; Such as acid reflux negatively affecting vocal cords, and also (by osmosis) affecting voice performance, which, in turn, often leads to muscle tension dysphonia disorder, as well as to many other kinds of voice disorders...

-Are there, perhaps, any other voice/vocal problems that people also
+Are there, perhaps, any additional voice/vocal problems that people also

 experience?